2004 Season Review - Australian Football League Germany

 Tuesday, July 27 2004 @ 08:34 am ACST

 Contributed by: Aaron Richard

-For the better part of a decade, the Frankfurt Redbacks and Munich Roos remained the only Aussie Rules clubs in Germany, a land generally associated with successful (if somewhat boringly efficient) soccer sides, olympic handball medals and a few pro-gridiron franchises.
+For the better part of a decade, the Frankfurt Redbacks and Munich Roos remained the only Aussie Rules clubs in Germany, a land whose sporting prowess is associated with successful soccer sides, champion tennis players and formula 1 drivers, olympic handball medals and a few pro-gridiron franchises.

 Now they've been joined by the Berlin Crocodiles, Hamburg Dockers and the Lions - with interested groups aiming to found clubs in cities such as Hannover, Cologne and Stuttgart.